mauritsl/node-castor-client/README.md

 key.
 The example above only works when the primary key has one field (which is likely "user_id").
 Do not use tokens for iterating wide tables (tables with multiple columns in the primary key).

+The token values are returned as strings and accepted in that format by the ``fromToken`` function.
+The application should not make any assumptions about the token format.

 ## Promises